-PBAs were found to have uneven performance incentivizing FSPs (sub-question C.3.1).
+PBAs were found to have uneven performance incentivizing FSPs (subquestion C.3.1).
 In Bhutan, Ethiopia, Lao, and Timor Leste PBAs were closely adhered to and were reported to have some incentivizing effects.
 In other countries such as DRC, Liberia, Sierra Leone and South Sudan PBAs had little discernable effect on management behaviour and ultimately FSP performance.
 Equity Bank Rwanda and South Sudan PBAs were also not particularly influential given the absence of evidence related to low income market service.
-PBAs had no noticeable effect on a truculent SUMI Board (cited elsewhere), nor did it appreciably effect attention to credit delinquencies at BRAC
+PBAs had no noticeable effect on a truculent SUMI Board (cited elsewhere), nor did it appreciably effect attention to credit delinquencies at BRAC South Sudan.

-South Sudan.
 PBAs did they effect faster transformation in Sierra Leone or Liberia - the suspension of both investments had no strong noticeable impact on investee behaviour at the local or corporate level.

-Finally, there was no observed between better FSP performance and the PBAs.
-FSPs uniformly reported PBA indicators and targets as and appropriate, relevant trackable (sub-question C3.3).
-While stakeholders perceive efficiency effects, there is no observable evidence support better FSP efficiency.
+Frequency in PBAs in which a tranche is linked to a target 1 3 1 4 4 2 Percentage of PBAs by frequency of tranches linked to targets 7% 20% 7% 27% 27% 13% reported PBA indicators and targets as appropriate, relevant and trackable (sub-question C3.3).
+While stakeholders perceive efficiency effects, there is no observable evidence PBAs support better efficiency.
 This observation is supported the minimal PBA influence perceived by UNCDF staff to programme improve efficiency.